The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Seeing

 People accept messages through seeing.
 It is one of the crucial channels in nonverbal communication.
-People take less than one second to judge others by seeing their appearance.
+People take less than 1 second to judge others based on appearance.
 The audiences form a conception of the speaker based on body movement, facial expression, eye contact, and gesture.
 A proverb says that people can lie, but eyes never lie.
 It means people believe what they see more than what they hear.

 For example, a lecturer asks students about their final exam.
-The student reply that it was an excellent exam; however, the student looks very worried while interacting with the lecturer.
-So, the lecturer does not believe the statement due to seeing the worried face.
+The student replied that the exam was excellent; however, they looked very worried during the interaction with the lecturer.
+So, the lecturer does not believe the statement due to seeing the anxious face.
 Watching television is another example of seeing channels in communication.

 Touching